Your weekly kickabout has no story — no records, no rivalries, nothing to chat about.

 Points per game, total points, title races — the full FPL experience.

-Every time a match is completed, Capo updates the tables — half-season, full-season, and all-time.
+Every time a match is completed, Capo updates the league tables — season standings and all-time.
 No spreadsheets.
 No arguments about who forgot to update it.

 Every match you play earns fantasy points.
 The defaults reward showing up, winning and keeping clean sheets — not just scoring goals.